|Looking for free financial help for cancer patients?|

 The foundation provides grants to cover non-medical expenses for living, housing (mortgage or rent), car payments, and utility bills.
 The donations are up to $1,500.
 The bills are paid directly to the landlord, utility company, housing lender, and auto loan holder.
 The foundation mainly targets newly diagnosed breast cancer patients or those with terminal breast cancer.

 Following a documentary about her cancer journey, she found herself thrust into the national spotlight.
 She used her new national recognition to fight for people like her.
 However, she succumbed to the illness in February 2016, leaving her legacy and mission to carry on with the fight.
-To qualify for this support, you have to be 18 years or older at the time of the application.
+To qualify for this support, you have to be 18 years or older at the application time.

 You also have to be a resident of Louisville (KY), Central Kentucky, Michigan, Southern (IN), of Cincinnati (OH).
 Moreover, you must have received a breast cancer diagnosis within one year from the time of application, or your breast cancer is terminal.
 If your application is accepted and you receive the grant, you will have to wait for another calendar year to apply again.
 You cannot receive more than two grants within five years.